 - Promotes a positive attitude towards learning for all pupil groups in our care

 - Enables all staff to improve their subject knowledge that ensures that the activities in subjects match the needs and abilities of all pupils well enough to enable them to make good or better progress

 - Ensures equal access to learning, with high expectations for every pupil and appropriate levels of differentiated challenge and support

 - Develops pupils’ independent learning skills and resilience, to equip them for further/higher education and employment

-At the Academy we operate on a one-week timetable where students are taught 5 one-hour lessons per day.
-In addition the tutorial programme develops curriculum links as well as developing resilient and aspirational learners.
+At the Academy, we operate a two-week timetable where students are taught five one-hour lessons per day.
+In addition, the tutorial programme develops curriculum links as well as developing resilient and aspirational leaders.